Creature 3D: Plot

-There are few customers in Ahana's hotel and she is on the verge of getting bankrupt, which will result in the bank seizing the hotel.
+There are few customers in Ahana's hotel, and she is on the verge of going bankrupt, which will result in the bank seizing the hotel.
 They meet a scientist, the same one from before, who reveals that it is a Brahmarakshasa, a man-eating demonic entity conceived through the corruption of Brahmins upon death.
-He informs them that such demons still lurk in dense forests of India, but their sightings are as presumed to be sightings of UFOs.
-He suggests Ahana and Kunal to leave if they wish to stay alive.
+He informs them that such demons still lurk in dense forests of India, but their sightings are presumed to be sightings of UFOs.
+He suggests Ahana and Kunal leave if they wish to stay alive.
 Ahana refuses to leave the hotel, determined to fight back.

-Ahana, Kunal and the professor are joined in the fight by two cops, Inspector Rana and Inspector Chaubey, but the creature soon kills Chaubey.
+Ahana, Kunal, and the professor are joined in the fight by two cops, Inspector Rana and Inspector Chaubey, but the creature soon kills Chaubey.
 They learn that a Sarpanch filed a report of a monster sighting a few years back and go to meet him.
 He tells them that decades ago, a hunter killed a creature just like the one they encountered.
 He also informs them that the only person who can help them now is Dr. Moga, the son of the late hunter.
 Kunal and Ahana set for Shimla to meet him.
 On the way, Kunal reveals his true identity as Karan Malhotra, the chairman of the builder group that compelled Ahana's father to commit suicide.
 He tells her that he felt guilty and wanted to apologize.
 Heartbroken, Ahana breaks up with Karan.

-Dr. Moga explains that the creature can be killed by a weapon dipped in the temple pond of the Brahma Temple in Pushkar but is effective only if dipped into the pond on night of Kartik Purnima.
-Since Kartik Purnima is many days away, Dr. Moga gives Ahana an old rifle with which his father had killed one of the creature.
-Dr. Moga tells Ahana that his father and his friends dipped 30 bullets in the pond on the night of Kartik Purnima, but they used up 23 bullets and still all the friends of his father died and only his father was left.
+Dr. Moga explains that the creature can be killed by a weapon dipped in the temple pond of the Brahma Temple, Pushkar but is effective only if dipped into the pond on the night of Kartika Purnima.
+Since Kartika Purnima is many days away, Dr. Moga gives Ahana an old rifle with which his father had killed one of the creatures.
+Dr. Moga tells Ahana that his father and his friends dipped 30 bullets in the pond on the night of Kartik Purnima, but they used up 23 bullets, and still all the friends of his father died and only his father was left.
 He then hands over the left seven bullets to Ahana.
 Ahana, the professor, and Rana enter the den of the behemoth; Rana and the professor are killed by the beast, and when it tries to attack Ahana, Karan saves her.
 With Karan's help, Ahana manages to kill the creature with the last bullet in the rifle.

 A few days later, the hotel is ready to be reopened.
 Ahana forgives Karan, and they rekindle their relationship.